 The College has been instrumental in setting up Truro and Penwith Academy Trust, a multi academy trust which sponsors and supports primary and secondary schools in Cornwall.
 Truro and Penwith Academy Trust is a company limited by guarantee and has been established as an independent entity.
 The Trust has entered into a funding agreement with the Education and Skills Funding Agency and is required to submit financial statements to the ESFA in the format prescribed by them.
 The terms of the funding agreement ensure that the College does not exercise control over the Trust and therefore its results have not been consolidated.
-The Trust will publish its annual accounts on its website during January 2021 (http://tpacademytrust.org).
+The Trust will publish its annual accounts on its website during January 2022 (http://tpacademytrust.org).

 The support provided to the Trust by the College is at arm's length and in accordance with the College's financial procedures.
-During 2019/20 the College recharged costs incurred on behalf of the Trust totalling £39,194.
-At the year-end £1,381 was due to the College from the Trust.
+During 2020/21 the College recharged costs incurred on behalf of the Trust totalling £6,488 (2020: £39,194).
+During the year the College made purchases totalling £42,317 (2020: £43,149) from the Trust.
+At the year-end £NIL (2020: £1,381) was due to the College from the Trust.